-For retirement account inherited after 2019, the 10-year rule is the only option for a designated beneficiary, regardless of the age at which the retirement account owner died.
+For retirement account inherited after 2019, this rule is the only option for a designated beneficiary, regardless of the age at which the retirement account owner died.

 Eligible Designated Beneficiary

-For an eligible designated beneficiary, the 10 year rule is an option if the retirement account owner dies before he or she is required to start taking required minimum distributions (RMDs); that is, the retirement owner dies before the required beginning date (RBD).
+For an eligible designated beneficiary, this rule is an option if the retirement account owner dies before he or she is required to start taking required minimum distributions (RMDs); that is, the retirement account owner dies before the required beginning date (RBD).
 In that case, the eligible designated beneficiary may choose between the 10-year rule and the life expectancy rule.

-Please note: According to Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) -For use in preparing2020 Returns ( published in March 2021 and updated May 13, 2021), the 10-year rule is not an option for an eligible designated, if the retirement account owner died on or after the RBD.
+Please note: According to Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) -For use in preparing 2020 Returns (published in March 2021 and updated May 13, 2021), the rule is not an option for an eligible designated, if the retirement account owner died on or after the RBD.
 The following is the applicable language:

 “The 10-year rule applies if (1) the beneficiary is an eligible designated beneficiary who elects the 10-year rule, if the owner died before reaching his or her required beginning date; or (2) the beneficiary is a designated beneficiary who is not an eligible designated beneficiary, regardless of whether the owner died before reaching his or her required beginning date.”
 P. 11.

-The 10-year rule applies to a successor beneficiary who inherits and IRA or other retirement account from a designated beneficiary ( who inherited the account before 2020) or eligible designated beneficiary who was taking distributions over this or her single life expectancy.
+The 10-year rule applies to a successor beneficiary who inherits an IRA or other retirement account from a designated beneficiary (who inherited the account before 2020) or eligible designated beneficiary who was taking distributions over his or her single life expectancy.

 IRC § 401(a)(9)